edgardleal/require-vuejs/README.md

 * Used as RequireJS plugin
 * You can use syntax detection from your IDE
 * Suport for [single file component](https://vuejs.org/v2/guide/single-file-components.html)
-* Work with or without extencion
+* Work with or without extension
 * Support .html and .vue files
 * CSS inside component file